 We promote physical activity and a healthy lifestyle through the Active Movement programme and children are given many opportunities to participate in a wide range of activity clubs before and after school.
 Active teaching in present in all lessons, children are more active in lessons within the classroom too.

 Pupil voice is celebrated through school councils, young leader roles and in all lessons.
 The language associated with the British Values is used actively in school and democracy is used in lessons when elected school council and active ambassadors.
-Our behaviour policy models the rule of law and our rights and responsibilities within our school community.
+Our behaviour regulation policy models the rule of law and our rights and responsibilities within our school community.

 Observations of Jigsaw lessons and pupil focus groups on relevant topics show our pupils are becoming analytical thinkers who ask questions and are confident to discuss a variety of topics.